42BV/rest-convention/06-security.md

 So, with the availability of free and easy to install [https certificates](https://letsencrypt.org/) there is no excuse for not having transport level security using HTTPS.
 Also check the configuration with [SSLTest](https://www.ssllabs.com/ssltest/) or equivalent.

+## HTTP Status codes

+### Use HTTP 401 Unauthorized

+To signal that a user *is not* authenticated and needs to authenticate to access the resource.

+### Use HTTP 403 Forbidden

+To signal that a user *is* authenticated and is *not allowed* to access the resource.

 ## Minimize publicly available information

 ### No brands and versions in HTTP Headers